suryajeetlondhe/flutter_interview_questions/README.md

 widget!"

 ---

-34) Explain async, await, and Future in Dart
+34.Explain async, await, and Future in Dart
+---
 In Dart, asynchronous programming allows the app to perform tasks without blocking the UI.

 1️⃣ Future (Represents an Async Operation)
 A Future is a placeholder for a value that will be available at some point in the future (after an